Crucifixion darkness: Biblical accounts

 The oldest extant references to the crucifixion darkness are found in all three synoptic gospels (Matthew, Mark, and Luke).
 The majority view among scholars is that Matthew was a product of the last quarter of the 1st century.
 The majority also believe that Mark was the first gospel to be composed and that Matthew (who includes some 600 of Mark's 661 verses) and Luke both drew upon it as a major source for their works.
 Matthew did not simply copy Mark, but used it as a base, emphasizing Jesus' place in the Jewish tradition and including other details not covered in Mark.

 Composition of the Gospel of Mark is usually dated through the eschatological discourse in Mark 13.
 Most scholars interpret this as pointing to the First Jewish–Roman War (66–74 AD) that would lead to the destruction of the Second Temple in AD 70, with the composition of Mark taking place either immediately after the destruction (the majority position) or during the years immediately prior.
 Earlier dates in the range AD 35–45 are sometimes proposed, but are usually dismissed.

 The text of the Gospel of Matthew reads: "From noon on, darkness came over the whole land [or, earth] until three in the afternoon."
 The author includes dramatic details following the death of Jesus, including an earthquake and the raising of the dead, which were also common motifs in Jewish apocalyptic literature: "At that moment the curtain of the temple was torn in two from top to bottom.
 The earth shook, and the rocks were split.
 The tombs also were opened, and many bodies of the saints who had fallen asleep were raised."

-The Gospel of Mark concurs with the timing of events, stating that, on preparation day (the eve of the Sabbath), Jesus was crucified at "the sixth hour", or around noon, and darkness fell over all the land, or all the world (γῆν can mean either) from around noon ("the sixth hour") until 3 o'clock ("the ninth hour").
+The Gospel of Mark concurs with the timing of events, stating that, on preparation day (the eve of the Sabbath), Jesus was crucified at around 9 o'clock ("the third hour"), and at around noon ("the sixth hour"), darkness fell over all the land, or all the world (γῆν can mean either) until 3 o'clock ("the ninth hour").
 It adds, immediately after the death of Jesus, "The curtain of the temple was torn in two, from top to bottom", but does not mention an earthquake or the opening of tombs.